2022-cs244/2022-cs244.github.io/deliverables/design-challenge.md

 #### BMv2 Support for SimpleSumeSwitch

 As you saw at the beginning of the class, Mininet is a very convenient tool to use for testing out the functionality of your P4 programs.
 It allows you to quickly spin up an arbitrary topology of network devices running your programs without needing to compile to an FPGA or manually wire up the topology.
 The [behavioral model v2](https://github.com/p4lang/behavioral-model) (BMv2) is essentially a library of packet processing components that can be used to build software switches.
 BMv2 currently supports the simple_switch target.
 P4 programs that are written for the V1Model architecture can be compiled to run on the simple_switch target.
-The framework for integrating the BMv2 software switch into the Mininet environment already exists.
+The framework for integrating a BMv2 software switch into the Mininet environment already exists.

 This project will consist of two components: